 Fluidmaster 400CR Toilet Fill Valve and Flapper Repair Kit: This is one of those items you don’t think of stockpiling but believe me, we now have a couple in reserve for emergency purposes.
-Why fuss with adjusting a tank valve when you can replace the whole thing for less than $12 and 10 minutes of your time?

-Ultimate 55 Gallon Water Barrel Combo: This was the best deal I could find today on 55 gallon water barrels.
+Ultimate 55 Gallon Water Barrel Combo: This was the best deal I could find today on 55-gallon water barrels.
 Everyone should have at least one.
 Remember, if storing in your garage, place the filled barrel on a wooden platform and not directly on the concrete.

-LifeStraw Family Water Purifier: The Lifestraw Family contains no chemicals, no batteries and no moving parts to wear out.
-It features a a high flow rate and is the perfect solution to your portable water purification needs – whether bugging in or bugging out.
+LifeStraw Family Water Purifier: The Lifestraw Family contains no chemicals, no batteries, and no moving parts to wear out.
+It features a high flow rate and is the perfect solution to your portable water purification needs – whether bugging in or bugging out.
 As of this writing, shipping is free.

 Basics Microfiber Cleaning Cloth, (Pack of 36): No list of DIY cleaning supplies would be complete without these wonderful microfiber cloths.
 They will last you for years and will allow you to replace paper towels forever.
 Truly.
 I color code using blue for glass and windows and the other colors for everything else.
 I love these.

 Dr. Bronner’s Magic Soaps Pure-Castile Soap: If you do not want to make your own liquid castile soap, get Dr. Bronner’s.
 There are many different “flavors”, including tea tree.

 DryTec Calcium Hypochlorite, 1-Pound: This is 68% Calcium Hypochlorite.
-As of this writing, the price is under $10 with free shipping.
 I purchased Ultima Pool Shock which is 73% Calcium Hypochlorite.
 For more information, read How to Use Pool Shock to Purify Water.

 Tea Tree (Melaleuca): I used half a bottle and then some during my water apocalypse.
-For the budget minded, consider using the NOW products brand from Amazon in your cleaning and sanitation supplies.
+For the budget minded, consider using the NOW products brand in your cleaning and sanitation supplies.
 For healing purposes, though, you will want to go with essential oils from Spark Naturals.
 Just remember to use the code BACKDOORSURVIVAL at checkout to get 10% off your order.